Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 - Mobile optimisation: Thoroughly check your site on mobile devices

-- Add Shopify-specific features like product recommendations and accelerated checkout options
+- Add Shopify-specific features like product recommendations, accelerated checkout options, and instant product updates

 App integrations and marketing tools

-Make sure you leverage the tools that will help you market and run your store effectively:
+Make sure you leverage the tools that will help you market and run your store effectively with shopify business automation:

 - Marketing and analytics apps: Set up email marketing, social media integrations, and tracking pixels